Definition to Cloud to Cloud Transfer

 - You can do some personal settings to this task in Options.
 If you do not want to keep the original files after transmission, make sure to check “Delete all source files after transfer is complete”.

-- You can also set a schedule to let it automatically migrate files from source location to destination once a day, once a week or once a month at a set time.
+- You can also set a schedule to let it automatically migrate files from source location to destination, once a week or once a month at a set time.

 As you can see, any way above can do cloud to cloud transfer.
 Obviously, using MultCloud can not only do cloud to cloud file transfer, but also sync files across multiple clouds.